Should Ignition Interlock Devices be Required for School Bus Drivers?

 Benefits of using an ignition interlock device

-Draeger Interlock is a leading manufacturer, and service provider of ignition interlock devices (IID) throughout the United States.
-Many monitoring agencies throughout the nation use Draeger’s accurate and high-quality device to help people who have received a DUI get back on the road.
-The device provides automatic recording of data and fast, reliable testing, so that all you must do is blow into the device and proceed on your way.
-Also, the costs for installation, monitoring, maintenance, and removal of a Draeger ignition interlock device are clearly explained by our expert technicians.
-Transparent and professional communication is emphasized at Draeger.
+Draeger US Interlock (DUI) is a leading manufacturer and service provider of ignition interlock devices (IID) throughout the United States.
+Many monitoring agencies throughout the nation use DUI’s accurate and high-quality device to help people who have received a DUI get back on the road.
+The device provides an automatic recording of data and fast, reliable testing so that all you must do is blow into the device and proceed on your way.
+Also, the costs for installation, monitoring, maintenance, and removal of a Draeger US Interlock device are clearly explained by our expert technicians.
+Transparent and professional communication is emphasized at Draeger US Interlock.

 Draeger US Interlock is one of the most trusted ignition interlock companies in the U.S. and is adamant about finding a solution to drunk driving.
 For more information on our interlock devices, please contact us.